apuaaChen/Accel-SIM-Code-Study/Instruction Decode (ID).md

   m_next = 0;
 }
 ```
 Each hardware warp has 2 `m_ibuffer` that model the I-Buffer.
+The I-Buffer can hold an object of `warp_inst_t` decoded from the instruction fetch buffer.
+It also has a boolean member `m_valid` that indicates whether is holds a valid instruction.
 To fill the buffer, just put the `warp_inst_t` into the slot and set valid to true.

 ## Decode()
 ![Image](./figures/decode.PNG)
-**Summary**: each `m_inst_fetch_buffer` can contain one or two instructions.
+Each `m_inst_fetch_buffer` can contain one or two instructions.
 The context in the buffer is converted into one or to objects of type `(trace_)warp_inst_t`, one object per instruction.
 These objects are linked to the `m_inst` member in the ibuffer entry.
 Each hardware warp has two ibuffer entry.

 The decode function is as follows